 When you learn that gluten is not your body’s favorite, the first thing that brings tears is the thought of giving up bread.
-Mssing french baguettes or artisan boules – the kind with a textured look and crunch to its exterior, the inside revealing a soft crumb and spring to its “step”.
+Missing french baguettes or artisan boules – the kind with a textured look and crunch to its exterior, the inside revealing a soft crumb and spring to its “step”.
 Your single lady dinner of crostini with good cheese, olives and a glass of wine is gone.
 And the simple egg sandwich that saved you many times from hangry outbursts – well, people better watch out.

-I don’t miss many gluten-ful things, and I’m actually thankful for figuring out that years of auto-immune issues were related to gluten.
+I’m very thankful to have figured out years of autoimmune issues were related to gluten.
 I was forced to explore many “new to me” foods and nourish myself the natural way – with whole grains, vegetables, fruit, lean protein, legumes, nuts, and real dairy.

 Knowing what brilliance came from Zoë and Jeff’gluten-free pizza dough, I had anxiously been awaiting their Gluten-Free Artisan Bread in Five Minutes a Day book.
 Living in the same city as this duo and writing a book at the same time, we chatted a little during the process.
 They put in so many long hours, loaf after loaf tested and retested to bring this brilliant bread technique to those of us who have to avoid gluten.